Wheat Milling-Pingle Group-Flour ...

 Steel Structure

-The steel structure flour production line is composed of square plansifter, Pneumatic Roller Mill and other cleaning and milling equipment which installed in a 3-4 layers steel structure.
+The steel structure flour production line consists of a square plansifter, Pneumatic Roller Mill, and other cleaning and milling equipment that are installed in a 3-4 layers steel structure.

 Feature: complete process combination, small footprint, short construction period, and low factory cost.
 It can produce patent flour and grade flour, suitable for medium-sized flour mills.

-Capacity range: 60TPD100TPD120TPD140TPD150TPD160TPD200TPD250TPD This series is highly favored by medium-sized customers.
-It includes a 3-4 story steel frame structure, and each floor connected by a ladder.
-The height of the factory does not exceed 14 meters, which can effectively reduce investment costs, save operators, and lower operating costs.
-It can be used to produce all purpose flour and patent flour which is suitable for bread, biscuits, instant noodles, and pasta.
+Capacity range: 60TPD, 100TPD, 120TPD, 140TPD, 150TPD, 160TPD, 200TPD, and 250TPD.
+This series is highly favored by medium-sized customers.
+It includes a 3-4 story steel frame structure, with each floor connected by a ladder.
+The height of the factory does not exceed 14 meters, which can effectively reduce investment and operating costs.
+It can be used to produce all-purpose flour and patent flour which is suitable for bread, biscuits, instant noodles, and pasta.

 For more information, please visit Pingle Group Wheat Flour Milling Machine.